According to the

 Unhappy customers will spread the word fast about their problems.
 With social media, the word about a bad experience can spread in seconds.
 Damaged reputation can not only impact the ability to gain new customers, but it can also negatively impact how existing customers feel.

-Investing in a disaster recovery plan will reduce the risk of brand reputation.
+Investing in a disaster recovery plan will reduce the risk of a bad brand reputation.

 6. Protect the Business